Adi-CUTM/secure-file-encryption-tool/README.md

 - `__pycache__/` and other build cache files
 - `.env`, IDE, and system files
 -  you have to create the log file and give the appropriate path when run the project
+-  you have to create two file named in the structure as well and make sure not to visible any one

 ---